weaviate/weaviate-io/developers/weaviate/current/reader-generator-modules/openai-qna-transformers.md

 Variable explanations:

-* `ENABLE_CUDA`: if set to 1 it uses GPU (if available on the host machine)
 * Note: Starting with `v1.11.0` the `OPENAI_APIKEY` variable is now optional and you can instead provide the key at insert/query time as an HTTP header.

-_Note: at the moment, text vectorization modules cannot be combined in a single setup.
-This means that you can either enable the `text2vec-contextionary`, the `text2vec-transformers` or no text vectorization module._

 # How to configure